FACN3/project_mrrobot/README.md

 # Project_mrrobot

+## WHAT
-This is team Mr.Robot's week1 one-page website project.
+This is team Mr.Robot's week1 one-page website project with a short portfolio of Pavel, Sami and Sophia.

+## WHY
+This project was to practice what we have learned this week, including accessibility and git workflow.

+## HOW
+We divided our project into three big parts.